egaustad033/Patterns02/README.md

 There should be no red errors and should be working fine.

-My user stories are in a text file lables userstories int he main folder.
+My user stories are in a text file lables UserStories.txt in the main folder.